Place to the fridge along with the paddle attachment and chill, about 1 hour.

 Lightly flour a work surface and roll out dough to 0.1" / 3 mm.

-Mould dough into baking dish (1 deep 7.5" / 19.1 cm diameter springform pan or 2 shallow pie shells).
+Mould dough into deep 8" / 20.3 cm diameter springform pan or 2 shallow pie shells.

 Refrigerate uncovered for at least 1 hour.
-(If holding longer in the fridge, cover with plastic after 1 hour.)
+(If holding longer in the fridge, cover with cling film after 1 hour.)

-Line with scrunched-up baking paper or non-stick lining paper (with non-stick side against the dough) and blind bake with weights at 200°C / 392°F for 20 minutes.
+Line with scrunched-up baking paper and fill with weights and blind bake at 200°C / 392°F for 20 minutes.

 Remove weights and bake another 5 minutes.